mightybyte/monad-challenges/pages/set2-3.md

     queryGreek :: GreekData -> String -> Maybe Double

 Your implementation of this function should use the functions you wrote in exercise #8 to do the following.
 First query the GreekData that is passed in, look up the string passed in the second argument, and retrieve the corresponding list of Integers.
 Call this list xs.
 Next calculate the maximum of the tail of xs.
-Take the maximum and divide it by the head of the list.
+(Don't use any pattern matching here.
+Use the headMay and tailMay functions you wrote in the last exercise.)
+Take the maximum and divide it by the head of the list (using your divMay function).
 If any of these operations along the way return Nothing, then your function should return Nothing.
 But if everything succeeds, then return the final quotient.
 One hint...you'll need to use the fromIntegral function to convert your two integers to Doubles for the final call to divMay.

 If you thought maximumMay from the previous exercise was annoying, then you'll think this is REALLY annoying.
 Stick with us though...there is a point.